 Not only is extra virgin olive oil a convenient option for baking, but it also offers a wide variety of health benefits.
 Extra virgin olive oil is rich in oleic fatty acids, antioxidants & vitamins E & K, so not only can you indulge in baked goods, but you can also feel good about the ingredients you are using.

-If you decide to use olive oil in your bakes, it is important to choose high quality, fresh extra virgin olive oil for the best result and remember that not all olive oil is created equal.
+If you decide to use olive oil in your bakes, it is important to choose high-quality, fresh extra virgin olive oil for the best result and remember that not all olive oil is created equal.

-Many vegan cake recipes use dairy free spreads or refined vegetable oils in place of butter.
+Many vegan cake recipes use dairy-free spreads or refined vegetable oils in place of butter.
 However, many of these alternative ‘vegan butter’ blocks on the market contain elevated levels of saturated fats and undergo extensive processing to imitate the texture of dairy butter.
-Substituting these ingredients for a high-quality extra virgin olive oil will elevate the nutrient content of your bakes as well as offer depth of flavour that can be easily customised by the choice of oil used.
+Substituting these ingredients for a high-quality extra virgin olive oil will elevate the nutrient content of your bakes as well as offer a depth of flavour that can be easily customised by the choice of oil used.

 Why not try our Chocolate & Mandarin Olive oil cake?
-This recipe is both gluten and dairy free and uses our mandarin oil to create a beautiful citrus glaze.
+This recipe is both gluten and dairy-free and uses our mandarin oil to create a beautiful citrus glaze.
 To make this recipe vegan, swap eggs for your favourite egg substitute.

 Which EVOO to choose?

 When choosing an extra virgin olive oil to use in your sweet bakes, it is important to consider an oil with a mild and fruity flavour profile.
 Oils with a bolder, peppery flavour are better suited for savoury dishes.
 We would suggest using a variety such as Leccino.
 This exceptionally light and well-balanced oil would make the perfect addition.